LBGC-CFB/SpliceLauncher/README.md

 ---

 To launch SpliceLauncher analysis, you need the matrix count and the transcript information file.
-An example of these two files is provide in *./dataTest/MatrixCountExample.txt* and *./refData/RefSpliceLauncher.txt* respectively.
+An example of these two files is provide in [MatrixCountExample.txt](http://gitlab.baclesse.fr/LEMRAP/splicelauncherpipeline/tree/master/dataTest/MatrixCountExample.txt "tittle") and [RefSpliceLauncher.txt](http://gitlab.baclesse.fr/LEMRAP/splicelauncherpipeline/tree/master/refData/RefSpliceLauncher.txt "tittle") respectively.

 An example of SpliceLauncher command:

-    cd /path/to/SpliceLauncher/
+    cd /path/to/splicelauncherpipeline/
-    Rscript ./SpliceLauncher -I ./dataTest/MatrixCountExample.txt -R ./refData/RefSpliceLauncher.txt -O ./testSpliceLauncher
+    `Rscript ./SpliceLauncher.r -I ./dataTest/MatrixCountExample.txt -R ./refData/RefSpliceLauncher.txt -O ./`

- All results (Excel file and pdf illustrations) are save in the folder *testSpliceLauncher_results*.
+ All results (Excel file and pdf illustrations) are save in the folder *MatrixCountExample_results*.